psf/black/README.md

 ## Code of Conduct

-Everyone participating in the _Black_ project, and in particular in the issue tracker, pull requests, and social media activity, is expected to treat other people with respect and more generally to follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+Everyone participating in the _Black_ project, and in particular in the issue tracker, pull requests and social media activity, is expected to treat other people with respect and more generally, to follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 At the same time, humor is encouraged.
 In fact, basic familiarity with Monty Python's